b13/container/README.md

 ```

 With explicit colPos defined use `{children_200|201}` as set in the example above

+## Events

+### BeforeContainerConfigurationIsAppliedEvent

+* change container configuration for 3rd party extensions container you have installed
+* apply same configuration to all or a set of containers (e.g. ``gridTemplate``)
+* **Note** grid and CType cannot be changed

+### BeforeContainerPreviewIsRendered

+change view object, e.g. add variables to view or change paths

 ## Concepts
 - Complete registration is done with one PHP call to TCA Registry